kkeri/fluent-hs-demo/README.md

 This is not a drawback, as it is assumed that most programs will be written in a high-level dialect of Fluent.

+Last but not least, the core language is dynamically typed, but it is developed with a static type system in mind.

 ## Syntax